weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_08_Lab07_Ex2_Create_Groups.md

 1. Switch to the LON-EX1 VM and, if necessary, log in with the **Administrator** account and **Pa55w.rd** password.

 2. If the on-premises **Exchange admin center** is still open from a prior lab exercise, then proceed to the next step; otherwise, on the taskbar at the bottom of the page, select the **Windows** icon, select the **Microsoft Exchange Server 2019** group in the menu, and in the drop-down list, select **Exchange Administrative Center**.
-This will open Internet Explorer, which will attempt to access the EAC. **Note**: IE will display an error page indicating “There is a problem with this website’s security certificate”.
+This will open Edge browser, which will attempt to access the EAC. **Note**: IE will display an error page indicating “There is a problem with this website’s security certificate”.
 You receive this message because a certificate for the EAC was not needed for this VM training environment.
 Therefore, select **Continue to this website (not recommended)** option.

 3. In the **Exchange admin center**, in the left-hand navigation pane, select **recipients**.